ILC-IT/d2rTerrorZonesAlarms/README.md

 ## Images from app
 ![1](.pictures/1.png) ![2](.pictures/2.png)
 ## **WARNING**:
-- You need to allow notifications, background data and no battery restrictions/optimizations in your phone.
+- You need to allow notifications, auto launch, background data and no battery restrictions/optimizations in your phone.
 - If you have a Realme phone you need to:
   - Bateria / Optimizar uso de bateria / no optimizar
   - Bateria / Espera optimizada / desactivado